ndmitchell/spaceleak/README.md

 ### Other approaches

+* https://well-typed.com/blog/2020/09/nothunks/ provides a library for declaring that certain values contain no thunks within them.
 * http://simonmar.github.io/posts/2018-06-20-Finding-fixing-space-leaks.html describes how to use weak references to detect what memory is being retained.
 * https://neilmitchell.blogspot.com/2020/05/fixing-space-leaks-in-ghcide.html describes finding space leaks in Ghcide and unordered-containers.
 * https://github.com/haskell-unordered-containers/unordered-containers/issues/254#issuecomment-636387493 describes a trick about using `(# a #)` unboxed tuples as the return type of a function to keep laziness but get rid of space leaks.